-In Eq.~(\ref{conc_mme_jc0}), the concurrence is also almost zero when $J<<\omega_0$, but it tends to one when $J>>\omega_0$.
-By comparing these two limits in Eqs.~(\ref{conc_pme_jc0}) and~(\ref{conc_mme_jc0}), we can perceive the difference in quantum resources of the steady-state evaluated either by the PME or by the MME models.
+In Eq.~(\ref{conc_mme_jc0}), the entanglement is also almost zero when $J<<\omega_{0}$, but it tends to one when $J>>\omega_{0}$.
+By comparing these two limits in Eqs.~(\ref{conc_pme_jc0}) and~(\ref{conc_mme_jc0}), we already see that the quantum resources of the steady-state evaluated either by the PME or by the MME models can be very different.